foundriesio/docs/source/tutorial/installation-zephyr.rst

      repo init -u https://source.foundries.io/zmp-manifest
      repo sync

-   When prompted by ``repo init``, enter your subscriber token for your username and nothing for the password.
+   When prompted by ``repo init``, enter your subscriber access token for your username and nothing for the password.

 Public
 ~~~~~~